Catholic University of America: Law school

+21st century

-In 2018 the university experienced some challenges as administrators worked to reduce a $3.5 million deficit.
+By the early 21st century, the university had over 6,000 students from all 50 states and around the world.
+In 2018, the university experienced some challenges as administrators worked to reduce a $3.5 million deficit.
 Some faculty objected to the draft plan and voted "no confidence" in the president and provost.

 On September 22, 2021, it was announced that John Garvey would be stepping down as President of Catholic University on June 30, 2022.

 Knights of Columbus

-The Knights of Columbus and The Catholic University of America have a history of "a close and supportive relationship" that dates almost to the founding of the university.
+The Knights of Columbus and Catholic University of America have a history of "a close and supportive relationship" that dates almost to the founding of the university.

-In 1899 the National Council of the K of C established a Knights of Columbus Chair of American History at the university.
+In 1899, the National Council of the Knights of Columbus established a Knights of Columbus Chair of American History at the university.
 More than 10,000 Knights were on hand on April 13, 1904, to present a $55,633.79 check ($1,399,831.80 in 2012 dollars) to endow the chair.

-In December 1904 Cardinal Gibbons appealed to the Knights for more financial aid to help meet operating costs after some investments went sour.
+In December 1904, Cardinal Gibbons appealed to the Knights for more financial aid to help meet operating costs after some investments went sour.
 The Order gave nearly $25,000.
 By 1907 the financial situation of Catholic University had improved but was still shaky.
 Every Knight was asked to contribute $1 a year for a five-year period, and in December 1913, a $500,000 endowment was established.

-In 1920 the order contributed $60,000 toward the Catholic University gymnasium and drill hall, which later was adapted for use as the Crough Building housing the School of Architecture.
+In 1920, the order contributed $60,000 toward the Catholic University gymnasium and drill hall, which later was adapted for use as the Crough Building housing the School of Architecture.
 In 2006, the Knights announced an $8,000,000 gift to the university to renovate Keane Hall and rename it as McGivney Hall, after the Knights' founder, Michael J. McGivney.
-The building, which was vacant, now houses the Washington session of the Pontifical John Paul II Institute for Studies on Marriage and Family, which was funded by the Knights and established at the Dominican House of Studies adjacent to the CUA campus in 1988.
+The building, which was vacant, now houses the Washington session of the Pontifical John Paul II Institute for Studies on Marriage and Family, funded by the Knights and established at the Dominican House of Studies adjacent to the CUA campus in 1988.

-A $1,000,000 trust was established in August 1965 to fund the Pro Deo and Pro Patria Scholarship, providing twelve undergraduate scholarships annually to the university.
+In August 1965, a $1 million fund was established to underwrite the Pro Deo and Pro Patria Scholarship, providing twelve undergraduate scholarships annually to the university.
 In 1989 the Knights voted a $2,000,000 birthday gift to the U.S. bishops on their bicentennial, to be given to Catholic University and used to fund special projects jointly chosen by the university and the Knights.
 Part of it was used to build the Columbus School of Law.